Denga: History

-In 1535, a reform took place, with the northern "novgorodka" being valued at twice the southern denga or "moskovka".
-In the 1540s novgorodkas depicting a horseman with a spear (Russian kop'yo [копьё]) began to be made, and novgorodkas were thenceforth known as kopecks.
+In 1535, the monetary reform of Elena Glinskaya was introduced; the northern denga, known as the novgorodka, was valued at twice the southern denga, known as the moskovka, and the reform created a single monetary system for the entirety of the state.
+During the reigns of Ivan III and Vasili III, the value of money had dropped, with 260 novgorodki being minted out of one grivna.
+The novgorodka became known as the kopeck to convey the all-Russian significance of the unit.
+The new coins depicted a horseman with a spear (копьё).

 The minting of silver dengi seems to have decreased after the 16th century, as they are found less often in hoards, but they are known until the reign of Peter the Great.
-By that time the coinage had devalued so far that dengi weighed only about 0.14 grams, and were of little practical use.
+The purification of Russian coinage was not completed until Peter's monetary reform.
+By that time, the coinage had devalued so far that dengi weighed only about 0.14 grams, and were of little practical use.
 In the coinage reform of 1700 they reappeared as much larger copper coins, and mintage continued, off and on, until 1916, just before the Romanov dynasty was overthrown in 1917.

 Coins minted in the 18th century invariably showed the denomination as denga, but during parts of the 19th century this was replaced by the word denezhka, the diminutive form of denga.
 Later still the denomination was shown simply as 1/2 kopeck.